Calendars: Find out what's going on in New Haven

 - Festival of Arts & Ideas: A summer festival that typically lasts more than two weeks, Arts & Ideas is firmly established as one of the world's most significant arts festivals.
 It has the distinction of fusing arts and ideas programs to present a broad array of offerings within and across genres.
 The festival showcases hundreds of events, with performers from countries around the globe.

 - Concerts on the Green: During the summer a series of free concerts are held on the New Haven Green in Downtown New Haven.
-In 2006 there were three concerts on the green and included performances by Kenny Rogers, Kassie DePaiva, Boyz II Men, Warren Wolf Quartet, The Temptations and Doug Wamle Quartet.

 - New Haven Jazz Festival: Each summer the city opens itself up for jazz.

 - New Haven Open at Yale: Each year the city serves as one of the stops on the US Open Series at the Connecticut Tennis Center at Yale University